Trondheim to Bodo Road Trip – Crossing Norway’s Polar Circle

 Smalåsen

-The reason to briefly stop here is only to take a couple of photos of the Nord Norge overhead sign and why not?
+The reason to stop briefly here is only to take a couple of photos of the Nord Norge overhead sign, and why not?

 2 people pointing to a roadway sign